niilante/FFCK/docs/FAQ/FAQ.md

 Right-click on a folder and select "copy".
 Then go into e.g. Notepad and paste.
 It will paste the folder name and all the bookmark urls.
 A alternative is [copy-tab-urls-webex](https://addons.mozilla.org/firefox/addon/copy-tab-urls-webex/)

+## How to disable the default user Agent?

+Since [Firefox 75](https://blog.mozilla.org/data/2020/03/16/understanding-default-browser-trends/) the default user agent is harder to disable, it's now [part of the telemetry](https://github.com/mozilla-services/mozilla-pipeline-schemas/pull/495/files#diff-48f14d6bdea5bf803f8b8cff5f018172) which is been collected for e.g. [client ID](https://support.mozilla.org/en-US/kb/telemetry-clientid).

+> Set `default-browser-agent.enabled` to `false`
+> Make sure that under "Privacy & Secruity Settings" "Allow Firefox to install and run studies" is disabled (unchecked).
+> (optional) Open Task Scheduler, `Task Scheduler Library > Mozilla` and disable "Firefox Default Browser Agent <random-ID>` task, which points to `C:\Program Files\Mozilla Firefox\default-browser-agent.exe`.
+The flag and/or the task might get re-enabled each time you update Firefox, so ensure you recheck it after each new update.